GMkonan/fly-pr-review-apps/README.md

 # PR Review Apps on Fly.io

+This is a fork of the main [fly-pr-review-apps](https://github.com/superfly/fly-pr-review-apps)

 This GitHub action wraps the Fly.io CLI to automatically deploy pull requests to [fly.io](http://fly.io) for review.
 These are useful for testing changes on a branch without having to setup explicit staging environments.

 This action will create, deploy, and destroy Fly apps.
 Just set an Action Secret for `FLY_API_TOKEN`.